aerdman1/henryhowler/docs/Families/shared/dodie-and-erin-run-the-cleveland-marathon-technically-dodie-ran-the-cleveland-half-maratho.md

 ---
-title: 'Photos: Dodie and Erin'
+title: 'Photos: Dodie and Erin 2008'
 excerpt: >-
   Dodie and Erin RUN the Cleveland Marathon (technically, Dodie ran the Cleveland Half Marathon)